outsidedav/swift/index.md

 * [Adding the Push Notifications service](/docs/services/mobilepush/index.html)
 * [Adding user authentication with App ID](/docs/services/appid/index.html)

-### Using {{site.data.keyword.cloud_notm}} developer tools
+### Using {{site.data.keyword.cloud_notm}} Developer tools
-You can also learn how to develop Swift apps by using the [{{site.data.keyword.cloud_notm}} developer tools](../cli/index.html), which offer a command-line approach to creating, developing, and deploying end-to-end web, mobile, and microservice applications.
+You can also learn how to develop Swift apps by using the [{{site.data.keyword.cloud_notm}} developer tools](../cli/index.html), which offer a command line approach to creating, developing, and deploying complete web, mobile, and microservice applications.